Home

 3. Gross profit.
 You can calculate this by subtracting the cost of goods sold from revenue.
 It represents profit generated from the core business operations before considering operating expenses.

 5. Operating income.
-Operating income, also known as operating profit, is obtained by subtracting the total operating expenses from the gross profit.
+Operating income, also known as operating profit, is calculated by subtracting the total operating expenses from the gross profit.
 It reflects the profitability of the company’s core operations.

 6. Non-operating items.
 These items are revenues or expenses that aren’t directly related to the primary operations of the business.
-This may include interest income, interest expenses, gains, or losses from investments, and other similar items.
+This may include interest income, interest expenses, gains or losses from investments, income taxes, and other similar items.

 7. Net income or net loss.
 The final section of the profit and loss statement calculates the net income or net loss of the business.
-You can determine it by adding the operating income and non-operating items while considering applicable taxes.
+You calculate this figure by subtracting non-operating items from operating income.
 If the total is positive, it represents the net profit—if negative, it represents a net loss.

 Types of P&L statements

-There are two types of P&Ls: the cash accounting method and the accrual method.
+There are two ways to prepare a P&L: the cash accounting method and the accrual method.

 The cash accounting method only looks at the cash that’s been received or paid.
 This approach is more common with smaller businesses.

 The accrual method accounts for money that’s earned, even if it is not yet received.
-It also tracks liabilities that haven’t yet become expenses.
+It also tracks expenses that have been accrued but not yet paid.

 What does a profit and loss statement look like?

 Here’s an example of a P&L statement (here called an income statement) for the Kraft Heinz Company.
 Notice that it includes details such as total revenue, operating expenses, and net income from various sources.
-While a P&L for a small business will likely look very different, this example can still offer useful information about how a successful company formats their statement.
+While a P&L for a small business will likely look very different, this example still offers useful information about how a successful company formats its statement.

 What do P&L statements include?